godotengine/godot-website/collections/_article/gdc-2023-retrospective.md

 ![Godot GDC booth](/storage/blog/gdc/2023/booth.jpg)

 Overall, GDC was fun, exhausting, and productive.
-We have been given a lot think about and discuss as we look forward to the next year of development.
+We have been given a lot to think about and discuss as we look forward to the next year of development.
 In the coming months expect some exciting announcements as well as more detailed plans for development of Godot 3.6 and 4.1.

 While Godot is now starting to have a large presence in the industry, we do so on a shoestring budget.
 The cost to the Godot Foundation for attending GDC was only a few thousand dollars (spent on the pins, t-shirts, and reimbursements for some volunteers and exhibitors).
 Large events like this aren’t generally possible for us unless a company brings us along (like W4 did this year).
 Despite the huge amount of support we received to attend GDC, we still rely on donations to fund development.